HIS4230 – Introduction to International History: readings and perspectives

 A good ability to read and understand English is required for this course

 General topics for course units will include the following areas: the era of world war; the Cold War; human rights history; international aid history; and the contemporary Middle East.
+The list of readings is set at approx. 650 pages to allow for a discussion of all texts of the curriculum in class.
+The students will find literature in addition to this, in order to write their papers.

-Student participation in the seminars is mandatory.
 Resources and information will be provided via Canvas

 Access to teaching